 It is not in the downtown area, you must go towards the train station, and you will find the famous “Fingerlos”, on the street of Franz Joseph #9.

-Not too many tourists know about this place, so it is mostly the local Salzburg citizens (and other cake lovers from other parts of Austria, like us!) who come.
+Not too many tourists know about this place, so it is mostly the local citizens of Salzburg (and other cake lovers from other parts of Austria, like us!) who visit this wonderful bakery.

 My personal favorite is the passion-fruit cake.
-I am passionate about that one!
-You can also get brunch or regular midday meals, but their desserts are definitely the best.
-(Be aware that they are closed on Mondays).
+I’m absolutely crazy about it!
+You can also get brunch or regular midday meals, but their desserts are definitely the best (and do keep in mind they are closed on Mondays).

-To end my perfect day in Salzburg, I head to one of the many Churches to listen to a concert, probably played by international music students who enjoy playing for people.
+To end my perfect day in Salzburg, I head to one of the many Churches to listen to a concert, probably played by international music students who enjoy the experience of playing before the appreciative local audience.

 They are very gifted indeed, to even be admitted to the very best music schools in Salzburg.
-I imagine that they’ll be playing some Mozart too.
+They usually play some Mozart too.

-Ah, now to relax and close my eyes and enjoy the notes and the beauty of the music, and remember my perfect day in the city of Salzburg.
+Ah, now it’s time to relax, close my eyes and enjoy the notes and the beauty of the music, and remember my perfect day in the city of Salzburg.

 Have you ever been to Salzburg?
 Did you also get to try some specialties, or walked along the cobblestone streets, drinking in the environment of this city?
 Comment and tell us your experiences!
 We love to hear from you!